emmanuelmota/Beginning-coding-compression-algorithm/README.md

 Want to jump right in ?</br>
 Open this file to see the tutorial [runLengthEncoding.js](https://github.com/emmanuelmota/Beginning-coding-compression-algorithm/blob/160756d23f05a196548e8edeff1c1419a0027993/runLengthEncoding.js)</br>
 In another window open a coding environment (It's free to sign up) and get started!
 [REPL Coding environment](https://replit.com/)</br>
 Want to see JUST the code?
-[Click justTheCode.js](https://github.com/emmanuelmota/Beginning-coding-compression-algorithm/blob/master/justTheCode.js)
+Open [justTheCode.js](https://github.com/emmanuelmota/Beginning-coding-compression-algorithm/blob/master/justTheCode.js)</br>
 This tutorial is written in Javascript.</br>
 If you have comments or suggestions please leave them here.</br>
 If you would like to contribute, even better!</br></br>